Smooth profinite groups, I: geometrizing Kummer theory: Abstract

-\Abstract In this series of three articles, we study structural properties of smooth profinite groups, a class designed to extend classical Kummer theory for fields, with coefficients in $p$-primary roots of unity.
-Enhancing coefficients to arbitrary $G$-linearized line bundles in Witt vectors, smooth profinite groups provide a powerful formalism which sheds light on several conjectures in Galois cohomology, Galois representations and local systems.
+In this series of three papers, we introduce and study cyclotomic pairs and smooth profinite groups.
+They are a geometric axiomatisation of Kummer theory for fields, with coefficients $p$-primary roots of unity, for a prime $p$.
+These coefficients are enhanced, to $G$-linearized line bundles in Witt vectors, over $G$-schemes of characteristic $p$.
+In the second paper \cite{F2}, this upgrade is pushed even further, to the scheme-theoretic setting.\\ In this first article, we introduce cyclotomic pairs, smooth profinite groups and $(G,S)$-cohomology.
+We prove a first lifting theorem for $G$-linearized torsors under line bundles (Theorem A).

-In this first article, we introduce our main protagonists: cyclotomic pairs, smooth profinite groups, Witt modules and $(G,S)$-cohomology.
-With this robust axiomatic, we prove a first lifting theorem for $G$-linearized torsors under line bundles (Theorem A).
-It leads, in the second article, to the proof of the existence of mod $p^2$ liftings of mod $p$ Galois representations, of all fields and of all dimensions (Theorem B).
-With this in hand, we prove in the third article Theorem D, the smoothness theorem, stating that mod $p$ cohomology of a smooth profinite group lifts mod $p^2$, in all cohomological degrees.
-In the particular case of Galois cohomology, we obtain a new proof of the Norm Residue Isomorphism Theorem.\\